 WHAT ABOUT FUNDING?

 We desperately need funds to make this campaign effective.
-Please consider making an urgent donation to this campaign.
-Large or small, every single penny will go directly towards this.
+Please consider making an urgent donation.